 4) With the mixer still on the lowest speed, add the eggs one at a time followed by the yolks, fully incorporating after each addition.
-Stop the mixture and scrape the sides of the bowl.

 5) Add the dry ingredient mixture alternately with the liquid mixture in 3 to 5 additions each, beginning and ending with the dry mixture.
 Move swiftly through this step to avoid overworking the batter.
 Don't wait for the dry or liquid mixtures to be fully incorporated before adding the next.
 This step should take a total of about 60 seconds.